unisave-cloud/website/src/docs/authentication.md

 ---

 This documentation page is all about player registration and authentication.
-What templates will get you started quickly, how to protect certain facet methods from unauthorized players, and how to implement custom authentication.
+What modules will get you started quickly, how to protect certain facet methods from unauthorized players, and how to implement custom authentication.

 ## Player entity